-Alternatives 1, 3, and 4 would include construction of new installations in wilderness and landing of aircraft within wilderness, which are prohibited uses under the Wilderness Act.
+Alternatives 1, 3, 4, and 5 would include construction of new installations in wilderness and landing of aircraft within wilderness, which are prohibited uses under the Wilderness Act except as found necessary through an analysis of the minimum requirement as defined by the Act.
 Each helicopter trip would include a landing via sling load to deliver materials.
 The number of helicopter trips and new installations would vary between the alternatives, as summarized in Table 1.
+Alternative 3 would require 25 percent more flights than Alternative 1; Alternatives 4 and 5 would require approximately 66 percent of the flights in Alternative 1.